 - Needless to say, harassment, especially of Blizzard employees who may be in support of opposing Blizzard's official actions, is also unacceptable.
 Insulting people for what sounds like a dissenting opinion is also unacceptable.

-- Based on the above two points among other observations, I am having increasing difficulty believing that some of the people participating in the outrage care about what's happening in Hong Kong and instead want an excuse to be angry with Blizzard.
+- Based on the above two points among other observations, I am having increasing difficulty believing that some of the people participating in the outrage care about what's happening in Hong Kong and instead want an excuse to be angry with Blizzard or spread bigotry.
 Spreading misinformation and harassing people is detrimental to winning support for the protests.

 - The latest WAN Show is a good example of this problem in action as the hosts Linus and Luke end up arguing with those participating in the outrage in their stream chat, some of whom claim the two are pro-China for the opinions they expressed.
 Incidentally, I largely agree with what the two of them said.
 In particular, "Lawful Evil" is a good way to describe what Blizzard did.